ohnorobo/machine-learning/HW2/wordproblems.md

 ### DHS ch6 pb1

 #### Show that if the transfer function of the hidden units is linear, a three-layer network is equivalent to a two-layer one.
 Explain why, therefore, that a three-layer network with linear hidden units cannot solve a non-linearly separable problem such as XOR or n-bit parity.

+Mapping linear functions together with a linear function can only result in another linear function.
+If this is true for layers A+B then is is true for layers (A+B)+C
+Since non-linear problems cannot be solved by two linear layers with a linear transfer function then they also cannot be solved by 3-layer networks.
+The first 2 of the 3 layers (A+B) are equivalent to another single layer, (A+B) = D, so the 3 layer network is just like the 2 layer network D+C.